Exploring Skiathos without a car: Skiathos public transport guide

 Getting around Skiathos by taxi

-You can also use taxis to get around Skiathos – though there’s a limited supply and they get very busy in high season, so be prepared to wait, especially in the evening.
-There are taxi ranks outside Skiathos Airport arrivals and on the waterfront in the New Port (see map).
+You can also use taxis to get around Skiathos – though there’s a limited supply and they get very busy in high season, so be prepared to wait, especially in the evenings.
+There are taxi ranks outside arrivals at Skiathos Airport and in the New Port (see map).

 The route between Skiathos Town and the airport is the most popular, and costs €8–€10 going to the airport and a bit more travelling from the airport.
 Though if you’re staying in Skiathos Town, beware that much of the old part of town is pedestrianised cobbled streets, so the taxi might not be able to get all that close to your accommodation.